 26. She genuinely wants you to sacrifice your life to worship her.

-27. She imposes scars that are massive but invisible to others and no one can believe you, in fact, they believe you’re ungrateful since you have such a wonderful mother.
+27. She imposes on you the scars that are massive but invisible to others so no one can believe you, in fact, they believe you’re ungrateful since you have such a wonderful mother.

 28. She is committed to torturing you forever, she will never stop.